-PART 3: Perfecting Your Car Control: Trail Braking and "Zero Steer"
+Perfecting Your Car Control: Trail Braking and "Zero Steer"

-Your highest sensitivity for balance is feeling the rotation always in the oversteer direction.
+To be sure, your highest sensitivity for balance is feeling the rotation always in the oversteer direction.
 (There is no equivalent feeling for understeer.
 Driving the car to the understeer limit of grip feels wrong and is slow anyway.)

-Just a quick recap from Part 1: As you turn the race car into the corner, there is a tiny abrupt tweak of the chassis in the oversteer direction as the rear tyre slip angles go from zero to peak slip angle and maximum cornering grip.
+As you turn the race car into the corner, there is a tiny abrupt tweak of the chassis in the oversteer direction as the rear tyre slip angles go from zero to peak slip angle and maximum cornering grip.
 This is the racing driver's primary feel for the balance of the car , a message direct from the tyre contact patch.

 This chassis rotation happens due to elastic twist between the contact patch and the rim, as the rear tyre slip angles build up.
 (Nothing to do with the tyres losing grip.)